 If you’re hiring a landscaper, he or she will most likely quote you for the whole job – soil prep, the supply of products, installation, first watering and leaving the area neat and tidy.

 Another Meadowmat project.
-In this case, the work needed to be carried out quickly and there will be limited opportunities for maintenance due to the proximity of the road.
+In this case, the work needed to be carried out quickly and a path cut through to link elements of the garden

 Expect to spend some time watering your wildflower turf.
 Both immediately after installation and every evening for the following fortnight.